Progressive Carpal Arthritis | Watson Staging | SE4CF vs PRC

 - Acute injury with deformity - acute fracture-dislocation

-- Rapid onset in young patient - consider infection, tumor
+- Rapid onset in young patient - consider infection, tumour

 - Night pain, constitutional symptoms - systemic cause